wahgs/grizhe/README.md

 Hello I'm Kyle!

-I am a CyberSecurity Engineer, with developing experience in Python, Python Flask, SQL, HTML, JavaScript, and React.js
+I am a CyberSecurity Engineer, with working experience in JavaScript, MongoDB, SQL, Python, Python Flask,Various Red Team/Blue Team applications, Virtualization, and more

+I am working as a Support Engineer @ MD Exam

 For more of my skills, visit my LinkedIn @ https://www.linkedin.com/in/wahgs